What are Relational Operators in C++?

 In a program, there can be cases where we are required to compare between the operands and their values.
 Arithmetic or unary operators are useless in such circumstances.
 Hence, special operators called Relational Operators are employed in this situation.

-Relational operations are a notion in computer science that is used to specify the relationship between two or more entities in a program.
-Relational Operators are used to establish this relation.
-When comparing two or more numerical values recorded in an operand, whether they are numerically equal, unequal, greater than or less than, etc, relational operators are employed.
+Relational operations are a notion in computer science that specifies the relationship between two or more entities in a program.
+Relational Operators establish this relationship when comparing two or more numerical values recorded in an operand, whether they are numerically equal, unequal, greater than or less than, etc.

 Relational operators look for connections or relationships between two or more operands or entities.
 They are important for decision-making.